-a.
+b.
 Documentation Submittal

-Within 10 business days after the notification of contract award, the contractor is to identify, by name, the DBE firms whose utilization is intended to satisfy this provision, the items of work of the DBE subcontract or supply agreement and the dollar value of those items of work by completing the Commitment to Subcontract to DBE Form [DT1506] and all necessary attachment A forms, as well as, Good Faith Waiver Form [DT1202] and supporting documentation as necessary.
-If the contractor fails to furnish the required forms within the specified time, the department may cancel the award.
-Delay in fulfilling this requirement is not a cause for extension of the contract time and shall not be used as a tool to delay execution.
+The contractor is to identify, by name, the DBE firms whose utilization is intended to satisfy this provision, the items of work of the DBE subcontract or supply agreement and the dollar value of those items of work by completing the Commitment to Subcontract to DBE Form [DT1506].
+Effective January 1, 2017, the contractor will be required to submit the documentation within 5 business days after bid opening.
+All necessary supporting documentation including Attachment 'A' forms and/or Good Faith Efforts Form